UBC-CIC/health-platform-iOS-watchOS/README.md

 ### Update signing

-Start by going to Xcode -> Preferences -> Accounts and adding your Apple ID with the plus sign in the bottom right corner
+Start by going to Xcode -> Preferences -> Accounts and adding your Apple ID with the plus sign in the bottom left corner

 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/Xcode%20Accounts.png"/>

-Sign up for a Apple developer account with your Apple ID if you don't have one already [here](https://developer.apple.com/account/#!/welcome).
+Sign up for an Apple developer account with your Apple ID if you don't have one already [here](https://developer.apple.com/account/#!/welcome).

 Under HealthPlatformWatchOS -> Signing, change the team to your Apple account.
-It should say Your Name (Personal Team - youremail@email.com) Do this for each of the 3 targets in the targets sidebar.
+It should say Your Name (Personal Team - youremail@email.com).
+Do this for each of the 3 targets in the Targets sidebar.

 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/Signing.png"/>